- College Requirements

-This program offers comprehensive actor training through a core of eight different acting courses, which move from basic process work to detailed exploration of specific technical and stylistic demands.
+This program offers comprehensive actor training through a core of six different acting courses, which move from basic process work to detailed exploration of specific technical and stylistic demands.
 Students may also take as many as four semesters each of voice and speech training and movement training.

 Degree at a Glance